Preparing for an interview is kind of like riding a bike. You never really forget how to do it, but your first time back can be a bit shaky.

-AN Expert Guide to Interview Preparation
+AN Expert Guide On How to Prepare for an Interview

 This is an obvious go-to, first step, but many candidates stop at the About page.
 They get caught up in the history of the company, its leadership and receive a cursory understanding of what makes the company stand apart from its competitors.

 Performing a Google search is a great way to reveal any recently released publications by the company or news mentions of the company.
 Additionally, it’s a good idea to research what is currently happening with the prospective company’s industry to demonstrate your thought-leadership as it relates to the position.

 Make it a habit to follow the social media pages of companies that you are applying to.
 By doing so, you can gain unique insights into what is currently happening within the company.
 This can not only score you extra points in the interview, but is a great way to get a feel for the company culture.

 Know Your Role

 Unless you know the level or title of the person you are interviewing with, it can be difficult to gauge where you fall within the company’s interest level.
 While the goal of the first interview is for both parties to get to know one another, it doesn’t mean that difficult questions like salary and performance reviews won’t come up.
 For this reason, we recommend that you come prepared to answer and ask the tough questions.